aws-samples/aws-serverless-workshop-innovator-island/5-park-stats/3-quicksight/README.md

 ![Your data sets](../../images/module5-3-configure-11.png)

-- Park attendance by time of day.
-- Most popular rides by age group.
-- Where are our visitors from?

 4. In the analysis dashboard, note the following areas on the display, since you will need these to build the data visualizations:
-- 1. Analysis menu bar.
+- 1 - Analysis menu bar.
-- 2. Fields list.
+- 2 - Fields list.
-- 3. Visualization types.
+- 3 - Visualization types.
-- 4. Field wells, for modifying fields in visualizations.
+- 4 - Field wells, for modifying fields in visualizations.
-- 5. Worksheet, containing multiple visualization panels.
+- 5 - Worksheet, containing multiple visualization panels.

 ![Analysis dashboard](../../images/module5-3-configure-12.png)